aahumayed/CANT/README.md

 ```
 make flash_prebuilt
 ```
+## More details on PATH
+- Make sure that openocd scripts/flash_prebuilt.py is invoking is not older than version 0.10.0.
+You can download it from https://gnu-mcu-eclipse.github.io/openocd/install/
+- arm-none-eabi will need directories related to openocd.
+Make sure they are in the same directory where your Makefile is.
+There directories are: board, interface, and target.
+If you clone CANT from this repo, then you do not need to worry about this step.

 ### LEDs
 The green LED (LED1) flashes at a rate of 1hz.
 The blue LED (LED2) changes state for every 128 CAN frames